stud131/docs-monaca/content/tutorials/monaca_ide/testing_debugging.en.md

     {{<img src="/images/monaca_ide/tutorial/testing_debugging/1.png" width="300">}}

 2. The list of projects will appear.
 All Monaca Cloud IDE projects are listed under `Monaca.io Projects`.
-To run a project, simply tap on the project name in Monaca Debugger or select {{<guilabel name="Run on Device">}} in Monaca Cloud IDE.
+To run a project, simply tap on the project name in Monaca Debugger or select {{<menu menu1="Run" menu2="Run on Device">}} in Monaca Cloud IDE.

     {{<img src="/images/monaca_ide/tutorial/testing_debugging/2.png" width="300">}}